Mataram kingdom: Consolidation (855–898 AD)

 King Lokapala (r.
-855–885) was a patron of Shaivite Hinduism, "after the decline of the power of the Buddhist Shailendras in central Java."
+855–885 AD) was a patron of Shaivite Hinduism, "after the decline of the power of the Buddhist Shailendras in central Java."
 His reign seems to enjoyed a relative peace.
 The grand Shivagrha temple compound was continuously expanded and completed with hundreds of perwara (complementary) temples surrounding the main three prasada (tower) associated with the Trimurti Hindu Gods.

 It was probably during Lokapala's reign that several important Hindu temples were constructed in the Prambanan-Klaten area, such as Sambisari, Kedulan and Barong.
 Also Hindu temples on the slopes of Merapi volcano; Lumbung Sengi and Asu are possibly constructed during this era.
 Several Buddhist temples possibly also constructed during his reign, such as Banyunibo and Sajiwan temples.
 The Buddhist temple of Sajiwan is connected to Nini Haji Rakryan Sanjiwana which refer to Queen Mother Pramodhawardhani.
 The temple is highly possible her pedharmaan or mortuary temple dedicated by her son, King Lokapala or by her descendants.